Where I stand

 Our current Sheriff describes the jail he runs as “unsafe, inhumane, and borderline unconstitutional.”
 Those are his words, repeated for years.
 He acknowledges holding people in mental-health crisis in 5-by-7-foot solitary cells.
 People have died in custody on his watch.

 Dane County is building a new jail, a project that long predates this Sheriff and is now the most expensive project in county history, over $207 million after the Board had to approve another $27.7 million in 2024 when the project’s single construction bid came in over budget.
-And here is what should bother you most: in 2022, to save money, the project was redesigned to eliminate in-person visitation at the housing units, eliminate Huber work-release housing, eliminate the booking renovation, and cut programming space.
+And here is what should bother you most: in 2022, to save money, the project was redesigned to eliminate in-person visitation at the housing units, eliminate the booking renovation, and cut programming space.
 That is the department’s own published account.
-We are paying more than ever for a jail that was made less humane on this Sheriff’s watch, and his campaign does not even mention it.
+We are paying more than ever for a jail that was made less humane on this Sheriff’s watch.

 A jail is not supposed to be a place where crisis becomes catastrophe.
 It holds our neighbors, most of them not convicted of anything, many of them in the worst week of their lives.